The Riemannian hemisphere is almost calibrated in the injective hull of its boundary: Definition of omega

-for all $v,w \in L^\infty([0,\pi))$.
+holds for all $v,w \in L^\infty([0,\pi))$.
 It is clear from this definition that $\|\omega_f\|_{\rm ir}$ depends only on the plane spanned by $v$ and $w$.
-Building on Lemma~\ref{lem:actiononpaths} and the definitions above we obtain the following mass and comass characterizations.
+Building on Lemma~\ref{lem:actiononpaths} and the definitions above, we obtain the following characterizations of mass and comass.